RAC-Git-Hub/data-sourcing-challenge/README.md

 >-  Perform a GET request that sends the title to The Movie Database search and
 >   retrieves the JSON results.
 >-  Use a try clause that performs the following actions:
->   -   Collect the movie ID from the first result.
+>       *       Collect the movie ID from the first result.
->   -   Make a GET request using the movie query (starting with
+>       *       Make a GET request using the movie query (starting with
 >       https://api.themoviedb.org/3/movie/ ) and movie ID to retrieve the full
 >       movie details in JSON format.
->   -   Extract the genre names from the results into a list called genres.
+>       *       Extract the genre names from the results into a list called
+>       genres.
->   -   Extract the spoken_languages ' English name from the results into a list
+>       *       Extract the spoken_languages' English name from the results
->       called spoken_languages.
+>       into a list called spoken_languages.
->   -   Extract the production_countries ' name from the results into a list
+>       *       Extract the production_countries' name from the results into a
->       called production_countries.
+>       list called production_countries.
->   -   Create a dictionary with the following results: title, original_title,
+>       *       Create a dictionary with the following results: title,
->       budget, original_language, homepage, overview, popularity, runtime,
+>       original_title, budget, original_language, homepage, overview,
->       revenue, release_date, vote_average, vote_count, as well as the genres,
+>       popularity, runtime, revenue, release_date, vote_average, vote_count, as
->       spoken_languages, and production_countries lists you just created.
+>       well as the genres, spoken_languages, and production_countries lists you
+>       just created.
->   -   Append this dictionary to tmdb_movies_list.
+>       *       Append this dictionary to tmdb_movies_list.
->   -   Print out the name of the movie and a message to indicate that the title
+>       *       Print out the name of the movie and a message to indicate that
->       was found.
+>       the title was found.
+>
 >-  Use the except clause to print out a statement if a movie is not found.
 >4.
 Preview the first five results in JSON format using json.dumps with the
 >argument indent=4 to format the data.